ernestodeleon21/starter-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hello!
-I’m a political communication researcher focused on understanding how human and algorithmic information curation shape our shared political realities.
+I am a political communication researcher focused on understanding how human and algorithmic information curation shape our shared political realities.

 Currently, I am a postdoctoral research fellow at the University of Amsterdam and part of the {{< staticref "https://www.algosoc.org" "newtab" >}}Algorithmic Society {{< /staticref >}} consortium.
 I hold a PhD in communication science from the {{< staticref "https://www.ikmb.unibe.ch/" "newtab" >}}Institute of Communication and Media Studies{{< /staticref >}} at the University of Bern, in Switzerland.
 Originally from the Dominican Republic, I did my BA in International Relations at the ITESM in Mexico, and obtained my MSc in Political Science at the University of Amsterdam.